 A personalised welcome service is available at the cloakroom.
 A visitor services assistant will give you gloves and a list of works that can be explored by touch.
 The assistant will accompany you in the museum’s permanent collections.
 This service is offered subject to staff availability.

 The ticket desk, cloakroom, gift shop and audio guide counter are equipped with induction loops.

-Audio guides can be fitted with induction loops on request.
+Audio guides can be fitted with induction loops on request from July 1st, 2015.

-Audio phones used on guided tours can be fitted with induction loops on request.
+Audio phones used on guided tours can be fitted with induction loops on request from July 1st, 2015.

 Visitors with learning Disabilities

 Various locations within the museum are accessible and clearly marked.

 The cloakrooms are free of charge for both individual visitors and groups.

 Large umbrellas, backpacks and small items of luggage can be deposited, but large bags and valuables are not accepted (cameras, money, identity documents, etc.).

 There is a baby-changing table available in the toilets on level -1 of the entrance hall.